-Which human rights legislation applies to your employer?
+Which human rights laws apply in your workplace

-Both the federal and provincial laws protect employees from discrimination in the workplace.
+There are federal and provincial human rights laws that protect workers from discrimination in the workplace.

-The guidance below focuses on your rights under BC’s law.
-However, many of the same rules apply to employees covered by the federal law.
+The guidance below focuses on your rights under BC’s human rights law.
+However, many of the same points apply to workers covered by the federal law.

-Under the law in BC, an employer must not discriminate against a worker based on these personal characteristics:
+The law protects you from discrimination at work.
+An employer must not discriminate against you based on these personal characteristics:

-- their race, colour, ancestry, or place of origin
+- your race, colour, ancestry, or place of origin

-- their sex, sexual orientation, or gender identity or expression
+- your sex, sexual orientation, or gender identity or expression

 - any physical or mental disability